4km3/hms/docs/day1/containers/slides/containers.md

 A container is an isolated and limited context, that contain an app and all its dependencies to be executed.
 - It generates a new namespace in the OS kernel.
 - It has a host OS shared kernel.
-- It has own resources of cpu, memory, network y storage.
+- It has own resources of cpu, memory, network and storage.
 - It executes only one app, ideally.
 - It contains all needed (basic os and dependencies) to execute the app.
 - It would die once the principal app get stopped.